 2. Velocity Frequent Flyer

 Virgin Australia’s Velocity program provides many opportunities to earn points for use on Virgin Australia flights, as well as flights with a diverse range of international partners.
-These include Singapore Airlines, Qatar Airways, Etihad, United, and Air Canada.
+These include Singapore Airlines, Qatar Airways, United Airlines, Air Canada, and several partners further afield like Virgin Atlantic.

-Once you’ve signed up, consider pooling your eligible family members’ points (who live at the same address as you) to you.
+Once you’ve signed up, consider pooling your eligible family members’ points (who live at the same address as you) to your account.
 It’ll help you consolidate your points and also potentially reach a higher status tier, faster.

-Virgin Australia and Velocity have a small, but useful range of airline partners.
+Virgin Australia and Velocity have a smaller, but very useful range of airline partners.

 3. Singapore Airlines KrisFlyer

 Singapore Airlines KrisFlyer has great value redemptions on Singapore Airlines flights.
-Points can be transferred from many credit card partners in Australia, such as American Express Membership Rewards and ANZ Rewards.
-We rate KrisFlyer as one of the easiest programs to book Business awards with in advance.
+Points can be transferred from many credit card partners in Australia, such as American Express Membership Rewards and from all of the Big Four Banks.
+We rate KrisFlyer as one of the easiest programs for securing Business Class reward flights in advance.

 KrisFlyer and Velocity also have a special partnership through which you can transfer points back and forth, though at a 1.55 to 1 rate in either direction.